Great to have you, Rush Limbaugh, serving humanity, executing assigned host duties flawlessly.

 But that's just me.

-Now, what I want to do in uh in this hour, ladies, I've ladies and gentlemen, is continue the uh political analysis that we started in the I think I finally got to it in the second hour about the media deciding now that Hillary's the candidate and it's time to make that official, and if that means throwing Obama overboard in order to distance Hillary from him because his presidency they now acknowledge is disastrous.
+Now, what I want to do in this hour, ladies and gentlemen, let's continue the political analysis that we started in the, I think I finally got to it in the second hour, about the media deciding now that Hillary's the candidate and it's time to make that official.

 And the action that they're going to engage in is doing everything they can to distance Mrs. Clinton from this administration so that it doesn't taint her run.

-In addition to the previous analysis, verbal that I offered in analyzing NBC's coverage of Obama on Meet the Press on Sunday.
+In addition to the previous analysis, verbal, that I offered in analyzing NBC's coverage of Obama on Meet the Press on Sunday.

-But before I get back to that, do you remember uh this is this is in regards to the looting in Ferguson, Missouri, or the looting in any circumstance like this, and the the politics of it.
+This is in regards to the looting in Ferguson, Missouri, or the looting in any circumstance like this, and the politics of it.

-Uh you remember Occupy Wall Street.
+You remember Occupy Wall Street?

 Occupy Wall Street was a contrived, made-up, artificially created protest group to counter the Tea Party.